lesbird/MSX8/README.md

 ```
 >MSX8 PACMAN.ROM
 ```
 MSX8 is a CP/M program that loads a customized MSX BIOS rom file and a MSX ROM game and then launches it.
 This program was designed to work with the Heathkit H8 computer with an [HA8-3 Color Graphics Card](https://github.com/sebhc/sebhc/wiki/HA-8-3) (TMS9918 and AY3-8910) or with my own H8-8-3 Color Graphics card with a F18A on a Tang Nano 9K (a clone of the HA8-3).
+It is portable across many platforms including NABU and RC2014.

 This repository contains the source code for the CP/M program buildable with the standard CP/M ASM program as follows: